blankse/opendxp/README.md

 ### Your Digital World consolidated in one Platform
 No more API, import/export and synchronization hell between MDM/PIM, E-Commerce, DAM, and your Web-CMS.
-All is working seamlessly together, natively ... this is what Pimcore is built for.
+All is working seamlessly together, natively ... this is what OpenDXP is built for.

 ### Modern and Intuitive UI
 We love good-looking user interfaces, designed to be efficient for daily use and optimized for a great